vshaxe/haxe-test-adapter/README.md

 ### munit

 * Add `-lib haxe-test-adapter` to your `buildTest.hxml` / build configuration
-* Add `implements unittesthelper.ITestClass` to your test classes - required to record test positions (file name and line numbers)
 * Replace `TestRunner` with `unittesthelper.munit.TestAdapterRunner`
 * Run your unittests

 ### utest

 * Add `-lib haxe-test-adapter` to your `buildTest.hxml` / build configuration
-* Add `implements unittesthelper.ITestClass` to your test classes - required to record test positions (file name and line numbers)
 * Replace `Runner` with `unittesthelper.utest.TestAdapterRunner`
 * Run your unittests

 ### haxe.unit

 * Add `-lib haxe-test-adapter` to your `buildTest.hxml` / build configuration
-* Add `implements unittesthelper.ITestClass` to your test classes - required to record test positions (file name and line numbers)
 * Replace `TestRunner` with `unittesthelper.haxeunit.TestAdapterRunner`
 * Run your unittests